angelhumano/data_warehousing_analytics/README.md

 ### 4. ETL design and development
 ![ETL](images/ETL.png)

 ** ETL (Extract, Transform, Load)** refers to the process of extracting data from various sources, transforming it into a usable format, and then loading it into a data warehouse or database for analysis and reporting.
-We use Python and SQL to clean, prepare, and transform data extracted from NYC Open Data through the Socarata API, and then load it into our selected data warehouse (BigQuery).
-Finally, we connected Tableau with BigQuery to develop our business intelligence app (dashboards) for steps 6 and 7 of the Kimball Lifecycle .
+We use Python and SQL to clean, prepare, and transform data extracted from NYC Open Data through the Socarata API and then load it into our selected data warehouse (BigQuery).
+Finally, we connected Tableau with BigQuery to develop our business intelligence app (dashboards) for steps 6 and 7 of the Kimball Lifecycle.
-For more details refer to: [ETL PDF Version](ETL_final_version.pdf)
+For more details, refer to [ETL PDF Version](ETL_final_version.pdf)

 ### 5. BI application design

-In application design, we created a wireframe to assist with dashboard planning and user interface development for our data warehouse.
+We created a wireframe in application design to assist with dashboard planning and user interface development for our data warehouse.

 ![Wireframe](images/wireframe_design.png)